 Stir to mix and garnish with lemon slice.

 Also known as Cuarenta Y, Licor 43 is derived from citrus and fruit juices as well.
 It has a yellow, goldish color and is 62 proof.
-First, you will probably taste the vanilla but then you'll enjoy the tangy fruit and sweet spices -- that also gives it a rum-like taste reminiscent of the rum and coke.
+First, you will probably taste the vanilla but then you'll enjoy the tangy fruit and sweet spices that also gives it a rum-like taste reminiscent of the rum and coke.
 Licor 43 is also known as liquid gold.
-It is the top liquor in Spain.

 Want to substitute Licor 43 into a cocktail if you do not have it on hand?
 Substitute a splash of vanilla syrup into the drink or use a golden rum that has vanilla notes to attain a similar flavor profile.